LEVEL 2 HISTORICAL TRAUMA SPECIALIST CERTIFICATION MARCH 2022!!!

 - Climate change as a catalyst for violence and prolonged suffering in BIPOC communities all over the world.

 - Reconnection to self, a commitment to creating an environment of belonging and how we simultaneously heal BIPOC communities and Mother Earth.

 Iya Affo is a Culturalist and Historical Trauma Specialist.
-She is certified to teach Dr. Bruce Perry's Neurosequential Model for Caregiving.
+Currently, she is completing Dr. Bruce Perry's Neurosequential Model for Caregiving certification.
 Iya earned Western Certification as a Trauma Specialist and is a descendant of a long line of traditional healers from West Africa.
 Iya is a Certified Trauma & Resilience Life Coach, a Practitioner of Trust-Based Relational Intervention and a Certified Adverse Childhood Experiences Trainer.
 Additionally, she has completed Certification for the Native American based Fatherhood is Sacred/Motherhood is Sacred parenting program.

 Iya has visited more than 25 countries around the world and has resided in Native American, Yoruba, Buddhist, Hindu and Taoist communities in various countries.
 While on pilgrimage in West African, she lived among Medicine Men and Women to learn the ways of the Shaman and understand the truth about the Trans-Atlantic Slave Trade.
 In China, she lived in the Shaolin Temple, the cradle of Zen Buddhism, and immersed herself in Chinese culture.
 After a spiritual calling to India, Iya sojourned in a Hindu spiritual community and lived a minimal lifestyle while imbuing Hindu customs and ideology.
 Serving Navajo Nation and the Gila River Indian Community, Iya found a home among the egalitarian, indigenous people of North America.